-Laurie Iudin-Nelson is the Head of the Department of Modern Languages, Literatures and Linguistics and currently serves as the Director of Russian Studies and Director of Scandinavian Studies.
+Laurie Iudin-Nelson is the Head of the Department of Modern Languages, Literatures and Linguistics and currently serves as the Director of Russian Studies and Director of Nordic Studies.

 What is special about the language program at Luther?

 My research interest is language teaching pedagogy, in particular— the use of music in teaching and learning a foreign language.
 I am regularly invited to present workshops for teachers from across the nation on this topic.
 In my classes at Luther, I often use music (rock, pop, folk) to teach language and culture.
 Also, I was employed for 21 years (16 as Dean) at the Russian Village of Concordia Language Villages, a culture and language immersion-type program for youth ages 7-18.
 This experience profoundly impacted the way I teach language, and my desire to incorporate a variety of techniques and make language study effective, enjoyable, and relevant to learners.

 Did you major in Russian in college?

 Yes, although it was a complete surprise and not at all what I had planned when I entered college.
 I began my college studies with majors in Music and English, and had not studied language (much less Russian) in high school.
 As a first-year student I chose Russian to fulfill the college language requirement, and fell in love with Russian language, culture, literature, music, history...
 And graduated with a triple major in Russian, History, and Russian Studies.
 For two years I directed the St. Olaf Russian Choir, a group of about 30 members.